nix-community/image-spec/config.md

        - **diff_id_mounts** *string-string map*, REQUIRED

-          A map from *mount points*, absolute paths, to shard content hashes (`DiffIDs`).
+          A map from mount points (`MountPoints`), absolute paths, to shard content hashes (`DiffIDs`).
+          The set of mount points keys in the map MUST be *disjoint*, as defined above.
-          The order has no significance.
+          The order of map key-value entries SHOULD have no significance.

 - **history** *array of objects*, OPTIONAL